samz905/trailcare/README.md

 A fine-tuned Gemma 3N (4B) model specialized in providing first-aid medical advice and emergency care guidance.
 This project leverages advanced multimodal capabilities to understand text, images, and audio inputs for comprehensive healthcare assistance.

-## 🚀 Project Overview

-This project demonstrates the power of fine-tuning Google's Gemma 3N model for specialized healthcare applications.
-The model has been trained on a comprehensive first-aid dataset to provide accurate, immediate medical guidance for common injuries and health conditions.

 ### Key Features

 - **Multimodal Support**: Handles text, images, and audio inputs